apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 But, regarding the RNN vs Transformer spectrum, I don't think such a thing as free lunch exists with normal optimizers.
 If it did, someone would have found it by now.
 In any case, I think the efficient sparse attention techniques we already have are close to as good as they're going to get.
 This is not to say that they're not worth working on, there are very practical gains to be had.
 I'd expect we'll get like a single order of magnitude improvement over what we already have.

 I'm also not bullish on fixing RNNs.
-After all, infinite depth under first order optimizers is intractible.
+After all, infinite depth under first order optimizers is intractable.
 You cannot backprop through infinite depth.
 Truncated Backpropagation Through Time is the standard for training RNNs in practice, but it defeats the entire point, poses many problems in practice, and I do not see it as a viable way forward.
 I don't think it's mathematically sound, and as far as I know neither does anyone else.
-A mistake made earlier in the context can and will affect things later on, and the model should recieve gradient signal about that.
+A mistake made earlier in the context can and will affect things later on, and the model should receive gradient signal about that.

 But I do think that the "untrainable" architectures closer to RNN side of the spectrum are worth exploring.
 Zeroth-Order Optimization could make this possible.

 ## Zeroth Order Optimization

 A first-order optimizer uses only the first derivative (the gradients) to optimize the objective.
 See SGD, SGD with momentum, Nesterov, Adam, Muon, etc. All the stuff that we use.
 A second-order optimizer uses the second derivative (the hessian).
 See Newton's method, and a few others.
-The hessian is intractible, as it's N by N in the parameter count.
+The hessian is intractable, as it's N by N in the parameter count.
 So nobody does this.

 But consider zeroth-order.
 An optimizer that only uses the parameters to optimize the parameters.

 As it turns out, you can save a LOT of memory this way.
 You don't have to store intermediate activations or gradients.
-Essentially, you get true pipieline parallelism for free, with no downsides.
+Essentially, you get true pipeline parallelism for free, with no downsides.
 It's amazing.
 It's super easy to scale.
 Genuinely fantastic.

 But another thing that's cool is, much like RL, we can choose any loss function we want, because we're guessing and checking.
 This makes it pretty unique as a finetuning method.

 So, let's explain how it works.
 To minimize the loss by tweaking model weights, you need direction information and magnitude information.
 You need the gradient.
 Which you don't have, so you have to find a way to estimate.
 There are a bunch of ways to do this, but the most popular is MeZO and algorithms that derive from MeZO.
-More on that next soon.
+More on that soon.

-Broadly, There are two approaches to this.
+Broadly, there are two approaches to this.
 Either you fall back to the analytical definition of a gradient, which involves evaluating the model once with a nudge to each parameter, or you use an evolutionary approach.

 The common thing about every ZO approach though is that it sucks.
 And that's probably why nobody uses Zeroth-Order optimizers.

-The specific reason why it sucks is that the only way to can get information about the gradient is by sampling, and sampling doesn't do a whole lot for you.
+The specific reason why it sucks is that the only way to get information about the gradient is by sampling, and sampling doesn't do a whole lot for you.
 You have to sample a ton, but sampling doesn't give you a lot of information about the grads, and even the information it does give you is noisy.
 Worse, it's noisy the way your batch is noisy.
 Getting a bad batch is a problem even under first-order optimization.

 But wait, it gets worse.
 To get a gradient update with the same convergence as you get by doing backprop a single time, you need to average over p perturbations, where p is your parameter count.
 That's the analytical definition of a gradient.